bottama/Deribit-Option-Data/README.md

 #### Last Update February 21, 2021 ####
 #### Matteo Bottacini, [matteo.bottacini@usi.ch](mailto:matteo.bottacini@usi.ch) ####

+# Project description

-This project download cryptocurrency option data available on [Deribit](https://www.deribit.com) via a public API.
+This project is to download cryptocurrency option data available on [Deribit](https://www.deribit.com) via a public API.
 The project is run on an Ubuntu remote server with the implementation of `Python 3`, `Shell` and `SQLite`.

 The scripts do the following: